TheOrderOfPhoenix/ASP.NET/ProjectOrientedSessions/Session06/Session06 Frontend.md

 use this as a reference: [link](https://github.com/MehrdadShirvani/AlibabaClone-Frontend/tree/develop/alibabaclone-frontend/src/shared/components)

-link to project:
-📂 Suggested Folder for navbar component: src/shared/components/Navbar 📂 Suggested Folder for images: public/images/
+📂 Suggested Folder for navbar component: `src/shared/components/Navbar` 📂 Suggested Folder for images: `public/images/`

-# Merge
+## 🚧Merge
 - [ ] Create a PR and merge the current branch with develop
-# Branching
+## 🚧Branching
 - [ ]  Create the feature/routing branch based on develop

-# Modifying Project From Single Component to Routed Pages
+## Converting Search Functionality From Single Component to Routed Pages

-Originally, your transportation search logic and UI may have all been inside one component — which quickly becomes messy and hard to manage as your app grows.
+Originally, transportation search logic and UI may have all been inside one component — which quickly becomes messy and hard to manage as your app grows.

 Now we’ve **split the logic into two proper pages**:

 ### ✅ `SearchPage.jsx`
 - Responsible only for showing the **search form**.
 - Clean and minimal.
 - Uses the reusable `TransportationSearchForm` component.
- - use this as a reference: [link](https://github.com/MehrdadShirvani/AlibabaClone-Frontend/tree/develop/alibabaclone-frontend/src/features/transportation/pages)
+- Use this as a reference: [link](https://github.com/MehrdadShirvani/AlibabaClone-Frontend/tree/develop/alibabaclone-frontend/src/features/transportation/pages)

 ### ✅ `SearchResultsPage.jsx`
 - Responsible for **fetching and showing results**.
 - Reads route parameters and query strings.
 - Calls the backend using `agent`.
 - Shows a loading state, handles empty results, and renders cards.
-- use this as a reference: [link](https://github.com/MehrdadShirvani/AlibabaClone-Frontend/tree/develop/alibabaclone-frontend/src/features/transportation/pages)
+- Use this as a reference: [link](https://github.com/MehrdadShirvani/AlibabaClone-Frontend/tree/develop/alibabaclone-frontend/src/features/transportation/pages)

 This separation improves:
 - Routing and navigation
 - Code readability and maintainability
 - Reusability of components like the search form and result cards
 ---

-## **Create Pages into a Pages Folder**
+### **Create Pages into a Pages Folder**

 📂 Suggested Folder for navbar component
 Inside your `features/transportation` folder: